Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, according to information published in the journal Nature Catalysis in May 2023, scientists have found a way to mimic some photosynthetic bacteria that can harvest energy from sunlight.
 They copied the bacteria's unusual structure to create nanomaterials.

-"This nanomaterial is stable enough in water," said David Lee Phillips, a scientist at the University of Hong Kong, who led the research.
-"That's a big breakthrough because a lot of materials for photocatalytic reactions are not stable in water.
-Here we're using water as the reactant - just like what happens in nature."
+"This nanomaterial is stable enough in water," said David Lee Phillips, a scientist at the University of Hong Kong, "which is a major breakthrough because a lot of materials for photocatalytic reactions are not stable in water.
+Here we are using water as the reactant - just like what happens in nature."

 Creating this nanomaterial makes hydrogen production not only more efficient, but also cheaper because it requires less energy.
 The nanomaterial can also create high-purity products made from hydrogen instead of using substances like ammonia.